Changing jobs or retiring? Do not forget your retirement savings!

 • Choosing to take part or all of your plan account balance when you retire or change jobs in a cash distribution is subject to a mandatory federal income tax withholding of 20%

-• Individuals under age 59½ (55 in some circumstances) could also be liable for a 10% additional federal tax on early withdrawal, in addition to state taxes
+• Individuals under age 59½ (55 in some circumstances) could also be liable for a 10% additional federal tax on early withdrawal, unless an exception applies, in addition to state taxes

 To avoid paying taxes and potentially incurring early withdrawal additional taxes on a cash distribution consider redepositing your money within 60 days of distribution to an IRA or your new employer's qualified plan (an indirect "rollover").
 In this case you'd have to make up the 20% federal income tax withholding from your own pocket, but any excess federal income taxes withheld would be refunded when you file your regular income tax return.